One-time Pad Encryption Model for Non-local Correlations: OTP model for nonlocal correlations

+From now on-wards, we will only consider those OTP-boxes that result in NS correlations.
+An OTP-box for a NS correlation (violating Bell inequality) can be thought of as a discrete version of the deterministic De Broglie-Bohm model; and interestingly, Lemma \ref{lemma1} here is analogous to the Signal-locality theorem as in the case of original De Broglie-Bohm theory \cite{Valentini1991}.
+The interplay of signaling and randomness in simulating quantum statistics is also noteworthy at this point \cite{Kar2011,Hall2011,Aravinda2015,obl}.

-Before proceeding further, let us discuss an explicit example of NS correlation that allows such an OTP model.
-For that we consider arguably the most famous $2,2$-input \& $2,2$-output PR correlation, $P_{\rm{PR}}(a,b|x,y):=\frac{1}{2}\delta(a\oplus b,xy)$, where $a,b,x,y\in\{0,1\}$.
+For an explicit example we consider arguably the most famous $2,2$-input \& $2,2$-output PR correlation, $P_{\rm{PR}}(a,b|x,y):=\frac{1}{2}\delta(a\oplus b,xy)$, where $a,b,x,y\in\{0,1\}$.
 An OTP model that reproduces this correlation is given by $g(x)=0$ and $f(x,y)=xy$, and accordingly, Alice's and Bob's outputs from the OTP-box are $a=\lambda$ and $b=xy\oplus \lambda$ respectively.
 According to Lemma \ref{lemma1}, $\lambda$ being sampled with uniform probability from the set $\{0,1\}$ ensures NS outside the OTP-box.
-As Jeffrey Bub \cite{Bub2014} points out, however, there is a fundamental difference between PR box and its underlying deterministic OTP-box.
+As pointed out by the author in \cite{Bub2014}, there is a fundamental difference between PR box and its underlying deterministic OTP-box.
 In a PR box, the temporal order of the inputs is irrelevant, and the correlations arise as a global feature of the statistics.
 In contrast, the temporal order of the inputs is relevant in OTP-box to determine its output values, which thus requires the assumption of a preferred foliation in space-time.